☕ Java Integration Guide

 🚀 Framework Integration

-Your existing Spring Boot app works without changes:
+Your existing Spring Boot controllers are automatically traced:

 // Your existing Spring Boot application - NO CHANGES NEEDED!